mattwach/battery_drainer/README.md

 ![oled](images/oled.png)

-The design breaks out an I2C connection that is typical for an I2C OLED.
-A 128x64 design is the intended unit but anything that supports I2C could be supported with appropriate firmware.
+The design breaks out an I2C 4 pin header that is typical for an I2C OLED.
+A 128x64 design is the intended unit but anything that supports I2C could be supported with appropriate firmware modifications.

 ### Fan connection